rellerreller/ginger-apache2/README.md

 ## Configure QEMU

-Run a configuration script that will establish a networking environment for the new virtual machine.
-The networking script will create a bridged network connection that uses Network Address Translation (NAT) to communicate via the Internet.
+Run a Bash networking script that will establish a networking environment for the new virtual machine.
+The networking script will create a bridged network connection that uses Network Address Translation (NAT) to allow the VM to communicate with the external network.
 The script is found in the hello-ginger-rust repo.

 ```
 git clone https://github.com/rellerreller/hello-ginger-rust